 Instructions

-• Once the squash is tender, remove and transfer to a blender with the garlic and shallots with chicken stock.
+- Once the squash is tender, remove and transfer to a blender with the garlic and shallots with chicken stock.
 Blend until smooth.
-Add the cream, nutmeg and reserved cooking liquid and continue to blender.
+Add the cream, seasonings and reserved cooking liquid and continue to blender.
 Once smooth, taste and adjust seasoning as needed.
 Transfer the liquid to a medium pot and keep over low heat to keep warm.

-• Add a few large spoonful’s of the sauce to the pasta and toss to combine.
+- Add a few large spoonful’s of the sauce to the pasta and toss to combine.
 Continuing adding sauce until it’s as saucy as you want.
 Serve with pecorino, herbs and freshly cracked black pepper.
+If you want it a bit brighter, stir in a squeeze of lemon juice.

 Notes